Hydra715/Hydra715/README.md

-# Hello everyone
+# Hello everyone!
-## I'm a frontend developer, and tools what i am similar with:
+### I'm a frontend developer, and tools what i am similar with:
 - HTML5
 - CSS3
 - JS (ES5+)